🇰🇪 Showing results for Kenya. Browse all countries →

 Nairobi

 East Africa's dating app capital.
-AfroIntroductions, Badoo, Tinder, Hinge, OkCupid, and Muzmatch all have real user bases.
-Nairobi accounts for approximately 60% of all Kenya dating app activity.
-Every platform in this guide works here.
-The key skill is choosing the right platform for your neighbourhood and relationship intent.
+AfroIntroductions, Badoo, Tinder, Hinge, OkCupid, and Muzmatch all have real user bases here — Nairobi accounts for roughly 60% of all Kenya dating app activity.
+Every platform in this guide works.
+The skill is picking the right one for your neighbourhood and your intent.
 Read the full Nairobi dating guide →

 Mombasa

-Kenya's most distinctive dating market — shaped by its Swahili culture, 50% Muslim population, and international tourism economy.
-Muzmatch leads for Muslim users, Badoo leads on volume, AfroIntroductions for non-Muslim serious daters.
-Tinder works in the Nyali tourist corridor.
-Cultural awareness is essential.
+Kenya's most distinctive dating market — shaped by Swahili culture, a 50% Muslim population, and an international tourism economy.
+Muzmatch leads for Muslim users.
+Badoo leads on volume.
+AfroIntroductions is your go-to for non-Muslim serious dating.
+Tinder works in the Nyali tourist corridor and not much else.
+Cultural awareness here isn't optional.
 Read the full Mombasa dating guide →

 Kisumu

 Kenya's fastest-growing dating app market in 2025–2026.
 AfroIntroductions leads for serious relationships; Badoo is strong among the Maseno University student population.
-Only these two platforms are worth installing here.
-Set your radius to include Nairobi or Kisii for a larger match pool.
+Those are the two worth installing here — everything else is too thin.
+Set your radius to include Nairobi or Kisii for a bigger match pool.
 Full Kisumu guide →

 Nakuru, Eldoret & Secondary Cities

-In all Kenyan secondary cities, the pattern is consistent: AfroIntroductions for serious relationships, Badoo for casual dating and the university demographic.
-Everything else is too thin.
-The key tip for all secondary cities: expand your radius to include the nearest larger city.
-Nakuru users should expand toward Nairobi.
+The pattern is consistent across all Kenyan secondary cities: AfroIntroductions for serious relationships, Badoo for the casual and university demographic.
+Everything else is too thin to be useful.
+One tip that works everywhere outside Nairobi: expand your radius to include the nearest larger city.
+Nakuru users should reach toward Nairobi.
 Eldoret users should include Kisumu.
 Meru and Nyeri users should reach toward Nairobi via Thika and Kasarani.

 Getting Started